hodev09/python-flask-rest-api/README.md

    a. exit from the api server by pressing ctrl+c

-   b. create a database in your postgres server :- {any name will do}.
+   b. create a database in your postgres server :- {your_new_database}.

    c. in .env file change the DATABASE_URL from 'postgresql://postgres:{your passowrd}@localhost/{api}'